 “Make sure your vehicle is winter-ready, take your time, and most of all, don’t go out into the storm if you don’t have to,” Cain adds.

-The specialist also says it's important to keep your neighbors in mind.
-Especially on the farm where the nearest neighbor may be miles away, it's critical to ensure those nearby -- especially if they're elderly or have special needs of some kind -- are safe when the mercury disappears.
+The specialist also says it’s important to keep your neighbors in mind.
+When the nearest neighbor may be miles away, it’s critical to ensure those nearby – especially if they’re elderly or have special needs of some kind – are safe when the mercury disappears.

 “I’ve read the devastating stories of people who needed help but couldn’t survive the walk to their neighbor’s or family’s house during the worst of a storm,” Cain says.
 “This often happens to the elderly.”